Learning Management System LMS): What is it?

 - Cost-benefit analysis: careful comparison of different license models such as usage-based tariffs versus flat-rate offers, taking into account specific company requirements and LMS

-How can companies introduce an LMS ?
+How do companies LMS an LMS ?

 What challenges arise when using an LMS ?